 Selecting the components of your new outdoor kitchen is an exciting task, but it can easily become overwhelming.
-From appliances to exterior cabinet finishes to roof coverings and more, there is a lot to coordinate.
-But when it comes to outdoor kitchen countertop ideas, we’ve got you covered.
+From appliances to exterior cabinetry finishes to roof coverings and more, there is a lot to coordinate.
+But when it comes to choosing countertops for outdoor kitchens, we’ve got you covered.
 Here are our top countertop ideas to give you inspiration for your new outdoor kitchen design.

 Outdoor Countertop Materials

 Granite, soapstone, concrete, and tile are typically the most popular materials for outdoor countertops.
 Each has its own specific look and benefits, but all countertop options require some level of maintenance.
 Most outdoor countertops will need periodic sealing.
 This is a good thing to do on a regular basis, but will not ensure that your outdoor countertops are completely protected against environmental effects.